 Who’s ready to devour some garlic bread?
 (I know I am!)

-What to Eat With Garlic Bread: 6 Ideas
+What Goes Well With Garlic Bread: 6 Ideas

 Although the easiest answer is “spaghetti” or “spaghetti and meatballs,” don’t limit yourself.
 Garlic bread is actually a very versatile ingredient that pairs with a multitude of meals.
 It can even be a snack if you want it to.
 Let’s dive in.

 1. Italian Food

 I know, I know.
 Spaghetti.
 But no!
 Italian food does not always equate to spaghetti.
 In fact, my absolute favorite Italian meals are fettucini alfredo, chicken parmesan, and stuffed shells.
 Oh, and pizza, of course.

 There is no better way to pair garlic bread than with an Italian dish.
 So, whether you’re going for a bright and light pesto or a rich and creamy alfredo, serve garlic bread and be thrilled that you did.